tx0dev/sto-gtfs-data/README.md

 routes.py
 ---------

 Will download the route information.
-Still working out how to get it to work correctly

 stops.py
 --------